-LANGFORD is one of the few if not the only municipality in the region where the developers are in charge and where growth and construction are aggressively promoted.
-Stu Young, the ever popular long running mayor and successful businessman, who usually wins his seat by acclamation, has turned the Municipality around over the last 25+ years from a depressing landscape of run down shacks and low grade commercial buildings, formerly known as the dog-patch, into the thriving, modern, and attractive city it is today.
+LANGFORD is one of the few if not the only municipality in the region where the developers are in charge, and where growth and construction are aggressively encouraged.
+Stu Young, the ever popular former long running mayor and successful businessman, who usually wins his seat by acclamation, has turned the Municipality around over the last 25+ years from a depressing landscape of run down shacks and low grade commercial buildings, formerly known as the dog-patch, into the thriving, modern, and attractive city it is today.
 Adjacent to Langford is the Town of Colwood; it fits into a similar category but is more conservative, less progressive, and less inclined to allow high density housing that is serviced by insufficient infrastructure.

 Langford started as a Gold Rush town in the mid 1800's and was so named after Captain Langford who came to Fort Victoria as a retired British army officer on behalf of the Hudson's Bay Company to take charge of their 600 acre farm called Colwood.
 Langford was once a favorite day tripper and holiday destination town for many Victorians, to the then elegant Goldstream House of the late 1800's, and the many hunting lodges that had been set up around Langford Lake.
 The then new Esquimalt and Nanaimo railway provided convenient access into the area.